SaivenkatReddy18/coordichain/README.md

-#  CoordiChain - Week 4 Progress Report
+#  CoordiChain - Decentralized Task Coordination Platform for DAOs #

 CoordiChain is a blockchain-based platform for collaborative task management in decentralized organizations (DAOs).
 It enables secure creation of task boards, member role assignments, and transparent task lifecycle tracking using Ethereum smart contracts and IPFS for metadata storage.